Splitting Tracks

 To zoom in an out, use the various zoom buttons in the toolbar listed above, the scroll wheel on your mouse or the + and - keys.
 Move the cursor to the area of interest first - VinylStudio centres this in the display when you zoom in.

-A number of functions are also available by right-clicking in the waveform display.
+A number of functions are also available by right-clicking inclicking on the button above the waveform display.

 [Top]